Paul72187/CV/README.md

 **RCA Consultants (June 1997 to May 2013)**

-**European Research/Insight/Communications Consultant and Analyst contractor.
+**Freelance European Research/Insight/Communications Consultant and Analyst contractor**
-I started out as a freelancer when I left school and carried on from there!**

 Initially the research element of my work was exclusively qualitative (focus groups/depth interviews/hall tests/assisted shopping trips/online forums), but increasingly became data-driven, requiring the use of Excel VBA and SPSS to analyse sales/footfall/online engagement data, as well as assessing macroeconomic data across UK and European markets.
 This enticed me to learn more about coding and software development, with a view to building computer programs to support/develop/improve this work.